friends-of-presta/security-advisories/_posts/2023-04-11-advancedpopupcreator.md

 * Obtain admin access
 * Remove data from the associated PrestaShop
-* Copy/paste data from sensitive tables to FRONT to exposed tokens and unlock admins's ajax scripts
+* Copy/paste data from sensitive tables to FRONT to exposed tokens and unlock admins' ajax scripts
 * Rewrite SMTP settings to hijack emails

 ## Patch from 1.1.24